 - Lack Of Productivity

 Let’s have a look at these issues and try to see how we can deal with them more mindfully.

 1. Work Overload

-40% of the US workers reported that their jobs are extremely stressful, and Work Overload is a major contributor in this bummer.
-Sadly, and maybe unintentionally, we have designed our work culture in such a way that work overload has become a customary factor in corporate.
+40% of the US workers reported that their jobs are extremely stressful, and Work Overload is a major contributor to this bummer.
+Sadly, and maybe unintentionally, we have designed our work culture in such a way that work overload has become a customary factor incorporates.
 Apparently, how we handle the work overload, contributes a lot to our personal progress.